Call us to set up an appointment! 260-484-1964

 CONTACT Cox Chiropractic Medicine Inc

-Listen to this PODCAST with Dr. James Cox on The Back Doctors Podcast with Dr. Michael Johnson as he describes the benefits of gentle, safe chiropractic treatment with The Cox® Technic System of Spinal Pain Management integration on the nervous system.
+Listen to this PODCAST with Dr. James Cox on The Back Doctors Podcast with Dr. Michael Johnson as he describes the benefits of gentle, safe chiropractic treatment with The Cox® Technic System of Spinal Pain Management incorporation on the nervous system.

 Cox Chiropractic Medicine Inc shares a picture of a walnut which is said to be good for the gut and reduce stress.